Lycée Victor Hugo (Marrakesh)

 Lycée Victor Hugo is a French international school in Marrakech, Morocco, serving levels collège (middle school) and lycée (sixth form college/senior high school).

+It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.

 The school was founded in the 1960s in the former quartier Lamy, a part of a French military assembly area, after the previously established primary and secondary schools were given to the Moroccan government.

 It is a part of the Cité Scolaire Hugo-Renoir, which also houses the primary school École Auguste Renoir.
+Founded in its current form in 1962 within the French cultural mission in Morocco.
+In 2022, the school welcomes about 2050 students (schoolchildren, middle school and high school students).
+The Auguste-Renoir primary school, which is attached to it as part of a school complex, has some 800 students.